 Externally, the steeply-pitched slate roofs have attractive dormer windows, and the soft-toned brickwork and timber features give the centre a gentle, welcoming look.
 There is also a hydrotherapy spa pool, a gym, an art therapy centre and a coffee shop in the spacious entrance hall.

-Neil Russell, PJ Care’s chief operating officer, said: “It was great that Mr Jackson could spare some time to look round the centre.
+Neil Russell, PJ Care’s CEO said: “It was great that Mr Jackson could spare some time to look round the centre.
 He was impressed with the work we do at Eagle Wood, and very supportive of our plans for an extension of our dementia care facilities.”